SIDC Weekly Bulletin

 ---------------

-was a total of 11 numbered active regions observed on the visible solar
+several unnumbered active regions on the visible solar disc.
+The most

 Coronal mass ejections